okantorun/16-bit-MIPS-CPU/README.md

 # 16-bit MIPS CPU
 This is an implementation of [MIPS32](https://www.mips.com/products/architectures/mips32-2/) using Quartus II, Verilog and ModelSim.

+## Overview
+MiniMIPS is a small version of the processor with MIPS architecture and made with verilog.
+In  MiniMIPS, there are 8 registers each holding 32 bit numbers.
+The instruction width is 16 bits instead of 32 bits in MIPS.
+There are two types of instructions in MiniMIPS and there are 15 different types of instructions.

 ## CPU Design

 <p align="center">